CloudNativeSDWAN/cnwan-operator/README.md

 do support them, but in case you are not running a managed Kubernetes you may use [MetalLB](https://metallb.universe.tf/) or explore other load balancer solutions.

+### Ownership

+The operator is built with a concept of *ownership*: whenever it **creates** a resource on the service registry, it automatically inserts the reserved metadata `owner: cnwan-operator`.
+This will make the operator skip all those resources that have been created by someone else or manually, avoiding messing up pre-existing configuration.

+That being said, the operator will still insert child resources even if the parent resource is not owned by the operator.
+For example: if your service registry contains a service called `my-service` that does **not** have the `owner: cnwan-operator` metadata or that has something else entirely - i.e. `owner: someone-else`, then the operator will never update or delete its metadata, but will still add endpoints under it, as long as they, again, do not already exists and are owned by someone else.

+Finally, if you wish the operator to manage your pre-existing resources on your service registry, please update all the necessary resources by inserting `owner: cnwan-operator` among their metadata.

 ## Installing on Your Machine